 Buying a new furnace or replacing your current one can become a very complicated process with all of the technical terms being tossed around.
-But when deciding on which furnace to purchase, you should know the difference between a single speed and a variable speed furnace.
+When deciding on which furnace to purchase, you need to know the difference between a single speed and a variable speed furnace.
 These speeds are actually referring to the blower within the furnace.

 Also known as a 1-stage furnace, the single state means the furnace only has one setting, high.
 This means that whenever it is operating, it’s running at full capacity, no matter how cold it is outside.

-With a variable speed furnace however, the ‘variable’ refers to the furnace’s indoor blower motor.
+With a variable speed furnace, the ‘variable’ refers to the furnace’s indoor blower motor.
 It simply means that the blower motor operates at different speeds to more accurately control the flow of heated air to your home.
 This advanced technology is able to constantly monitor and adjust its blower settings to account for things in your home that restrict airflow, such as your ductwork, furnace location and even dirty filters.

 Being able to constantly adjust the blower motor could be a huge energy and money saver since your furnace will run much more efficiently.
 These types of furnaces also allow you to set the thermostat on different settings for various parts of your home.